Edai/aniML/README.md

 # aniML
-AniML : Automatic scoring prediction of Japanese Animation
+AniML : Automatic scoring prediction of Japanese Animation by
-Valentin KAO and Emile JONAS
+Valentin KAO and Emile JONAS from
-Department of Computer Sciences
-Tsinghua University
+Tsinghua University/EPITECH

 Being able to predict the future smash hits is of great importance in decision making specially in the marketing.